Filazion/Air-transportation-occurrence-TSB/README.md

 # Aviation Safety Data Projects

 This repository contains a collection of data analysis and data science projects built with the Transportation Safety Board of Canada (TSB) aviation occurrence dataset.
 Each project explores a different aspect of the data, from predictive modeling to geospatial analysis and natural‑language processing.
-Together they demonstrate a comprehensive approach to understanding aviation safety and building a robust data portfolio.

 ## Table of Contents